data61/clkhash/docs/cli.rst

 Where:

-- ``horse`` is the secret key that both participants will use to hash their data.
+- ``horse`` is the secret that both participants will use to hash their data.
 - ``simple-schema.json`` is a :ref:`schema` describing how to hash the csv.
 E.g, ignore the first column, use bigram tokens of the name, use positional unigrams of the date of birth etc.
 - ``clk.json`` is the output file.